arinal/Z2IO/README.md

 } yield ()
 ```

 Up until this point, there is no magic happened yet.
-For comprehension is only a syntactic sugar for calling `flatMap` and `map`
+Since `for` comprehension is only a syntactic sugar for calling `flatMap` and `map`
 and by peeking the [code](https://github.com/arinal/Z2IO/blob/ec5417350b9ae493f8162e43e2edb1e717a2f87d/src/main/scala/org/lamedh/z2io/core/Z2IO.scala#L18-L19),
 it only constructs `Map` and `Bind` case classes.
 In fact, every operator inside `IO` (except something that has `unsafe` and `run`)
 is only composing the IO with "dummy" case classes such as `Pure`, `Delay`, `Async`, `Map`.
 That is, without some interpreter which can interpret our dummy data structures, our composed `io` is useless.